matt-conn/soundboard-100devs/README.md

 # 100Devs Soundboard | React

 ## Overview
-I used this project to learn more about using React and Tailwind CSS.
 There are some special moments and sounds that I associate with 100Devs and this app lets everyone revisit some favorite 100Devs memories.
 We go get!

+I used this project to better understand both React and Tailwind CSS.

 ## Links
 [Link to App](https://soundboard-100devs.netlify.app)